Shivanandkb97/Imposter-Detection/README.md

 ## Key Features

 - **Real-time Detection**: Identifies imposters as they attempt unauthorized access or fraudulent activities.
+- **Streamlit-based Interface**: User-friendly front-end built with Streamlit for easy interaction and visualization.
 - **Advanced Deep Learning Models**: Utilizes custom-built deep learning models, trained on comprehensive datasets.
 - **Custom Datasets**: Includes datasets like NUAA and Yonsei University for robust training and validation.
 - **High Accuracy**: Optimized algorithms ensure precise and reliable detection outcomes.
 - **Behavioral Analysis**: Detects anomalies through in-depth pattern and behavior analysis.

+## Front-End and Application Flow

+The system includes a **Streamlit-based web application** that serves as the front-end for users to interact with the model.
+The core application logic is handled in the `app.py` file, which:
+1. Provides an intuitive interface for uploading image files.
+2. Displays results in real-time after processing inputs through the model.
+3. Offers visualization of detected patterns or anomalies.

 ## Datasets